9 SaaS Website Best Practices

 Once you’ve provided users with top-level information about how your solution can best support their needs, it’s important to make clear exactly what you want them to do next.
 The best way to do this is through the use of direct, actionable CTAs.

-Your B2B SaaS website’s home page should be sprinkled with buttons that give clear instructions for next steps, such as:
+Your B2B SaaS website’s home page should be sprinkled with buttons that give clear instructions for next steps, a great example of this would be:

 - “Start Trial Today”